ryanq47/WhisperNet/Documentation/ObsidianDocs/General/Naming & general/File Naming Definitions.md

 - Server->ClientEngine -> FriendlyClientHandler
 - Server->ClientEngine -> MaliciousClientHandler
     - Both are handlers for clients that hold class instances instead of returning data to the calling function.
+- C#:
+	- Config->PropertyHandler:
+		- Holds property data as well as generating it.

 #### Sub Classes: